LamineDjenaihi/Exercise_Tracker_Micorservice/README.md

-# Exercise Tracker
+# Exercise Tracker Micorservice

-This is the boilerplate for the Exercise Tracker project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/exercise-tracker
+It's test from FreeCodeCamp.
+I create an app to track each user which attempts to solve the exercises.